ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 (Work needed in this Section.
 The intent is that all freshness mechanisms of {{-rats-arch}}, Section 20 will be supported.)
 A Relying Party will care about the recentness of specific Trustworthiness Claims.
-And a Relying Party will often track when there is an Expiry of Verifier Confidence for the Trustworthiness Vector itself.
+And a Relying Party will often track when there is an expiry of Verifier Confidence for the Trustworthiness Vector itself.
-With connectivity related Attestation Results, sometimes reboot will reset various Trustworthiness Claims.
+With connectivity related Attestation Results, if there's a reboot which resets connectivity, it will clear the Trustworthiness Claims.
+Re-establishing the connection will provide new Trustworthiness Claims without waiting for an freshness expiry to occur.
-In this case you don't have to worry about seeing the reboot itself as connectivity reestablishment will refresh the recentness timers.
+In this case you don't have to worry about the reboot installing untrustworthy software as connectivity reestablishment will refresh both the Trustworthiness Claims and the recentness timers.

 # Connectivity Model